willgraham0/signal_processing/README.md

 ## Introduction

-The purpose of this project is to better understand Fourier and Wavelet transformations, which are commonly used in applications such as signal compression and noise removal.
+Any signal can be thought of as a _vector_ that lies in a _vector space_.

-The code has not been written with speed in mind - there are many good libraries out there that do this stuff fast for real applications - but I hope for the purposes of illustrating the theory, that it does the job.
+The vector can be formed by the linear combination of other _indepedent_ vectors that lie in the same vector space.
+The independent vectors are ones that cannot be formed by the linear combination of the others.

-## The Basis of a Vector Space
+These independent vectors can be linearly combined to form all possible vectors in the vector space and are referred to as the _basis_ of the vector space - they are said to _span_ the space.

-Any 1-dimensional signal or 2-dimensional image can be thought of as a high dimensional _vector_ existing in a high dimensional _vector space_.
+In signal processing, we want to change our signal into a linear combination of a basis of independent vectors for us to then remove the independent vectors that contribute the least to the signal.
+The trick is to find the most suitable basis that allows us to compress the signal or remove noise without too badly degrading the quality of the signal.

-It can be also be thought of as a linear combination of other high dimensional vectors that lie in the same space and which are _indepedent_ of one another - vectors that cannot be formed by the linear combination of the others.
-These independent vectors can be linearly combined to form all possible vectors in the vector space and are referred to as the _basis_ of the vector space - they _span_ the space.
+The best bases are orthogonal and the two that I have so far considered are the Fourier basis and the Haar wavelet basis.

-For signal compression, the goal is to find the right basis that allows us to remove the contributions of the independent vectors that contribute the least to the signal.
-These bases are orthogonal.
+### Fourier

-### Fourier Transformations
+The Fourier transform involves changing our signal into a linear combination of independent vectors that each represent a different frequency of sinusoid.
+The extend to which each frequency contributes to the overall signal is provided by its amplitude, which is the coefficient corresponding to this independent vector.

-### Wavelet Transformations
+### Wavelets

 #### Haar